teedjay/playground-payaramicro/README.md

 from the command line without any installation.
 This makes it suitable for fast deploy cycles and running MicroServices.

+Payara Micro also supports creating a Fat-JAR / Uber-JAR, bundling both the appserver and your application(s) in a single runnable jar-artifact.

 Since you compile against a specification that is provided by the runtime you will get skinny WAR files, this makes it smooth and fast to do CI/CD.